MagnusOpera/Terrabuild/README.md

 - Terrabuild use heavy caching and several graph optimizations to make build fast both on CI and dev environment

 # Benefits
-- focus on project and the big picture, not the nitty gritty details
+- focus on project and the big picture, not the nitty-gritty details
 - local build is same as CI one
 - describe instead of tweak yaml
 - ensure consistency and detect impacts earlier in development